 The Holt Brothers Football Camp teaches young players about sportsmanship and teamwork, and also provides them with tips from NFL greats, as well as local high school and college coaches.

 Using a station-based training format, campers are divided by age and experience so that each receives the proper level of instruction and support.

 While the football skills that are learned throughout the week are important, Terrence and Torry also mentor participants on life skills to aid in their personal development.

 “You can go to any camp and learn how to catch a football,” says Torry.
-“We feel the value we can bring is passing along life skills, which are really the highlight of our camps.
-The way we’ve tried to live our lives and the way we have transitioned from football to the corporate world gives us the credibility to speak on this — and have kids listen.”
+“We feel the value we can bring is passing along life skills, which are really the highlight of our camps.”

-Check out the news coverage from the 2016 football camp!
+And what about the news coverage from the 2016 football camp?

 News coverage from the 2015 football camp